Skip to main content

 Startup Commands

 SQL statements that run automatically on every connection.
-Use them to set session variables, timezone, encoding, or other session options.
-Configure startup commands in the Advanced tab of the connection form.
+Configure startup commands in the Advanced pane of the connection form.
 Enter one SQL statement per line.

 Common Examples